piripinui/image-detection-demo/README.md

 ## The Application Server

-The app's nodejs-based server is defined in `server.js`.
+The app's nodejs-based server is defined in `ImageDetectionProcessor.js` and started by `server.js`.
 It acts as the web server for the client and also middleware for passing requests for imagery processing to the ML backend.
 To run this server type:

 `node server.js /foo/bar/images/`